Advertiser Disclosure

 100% Points Bonus on Amtrak Travel

-Any travel you take on Amtrak earns you a 100% point bonus, which means your points can add up faster.
-Because Amtrak’s redemption system is based on the cash cost of a ticket, this means you’ll have more points to cover the cost of your ticket you decide to redeem for.
+Any travel you take with Amtrak earns you a 100% point bonus, which means your points can add up faster.
+Because Amtrak’s redemption system is based on the cash cost of a ticket, you’ll have more points to cover the cost of the ticket.

-Amtrak Select Executive members get 4 one-class upgrades.
-These can be used on any train except long distance overnight services in sleeping car classes.
+Amtrak Select Executive members get 4 1-class upgrades.
+These can be used on any train except long-distance overnight services in sleeping car classes.

-The best uses of these certificates are on Amtrak Acela Express trains when you purchase a business class fare, and can upgrade to first class for free.
+The best uses of these certificates are on Amtrak’s Acela Express trains when you purchase a business class fare and can upgrade to first class for free.

 For full clarity, these are the trains you cannot use a one-class upgrade on: